Sudo-Chazz/apt_update/README.md

 # apt_update
 ## a simple update script for Advanced Packaging Tool (apt)

-I mainly use this on kali but it should work well with any other distro relying on apt.
+I mainly use this on kali but it will work well with any other distro relying on apt.

 ### A couple precautions - you can choose to follow them if you wish
 --------------------------------------------------------------------------------------------------